ScriptX.Services for Cloud

 Device and modern browser independence; the host browser and device is not used to to print, print occurs at a server.

-There is no requirement to install code on each users PC although note that on our roadmap we have a workstation version of ScriptX.Services which will require installing code on each PC.
+There is no requirement to install code on each users PC (although note we have a for Windows PC version of ScriptX.Services which does require installing code on each PC).

 There is no requirement for the browser user to accept and install a license - license validation occurs at the server.